foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab1.rst

 turn off optimization, and set the debugging level to load all debugging information.

-Select Processor/Extensions to set the compile options corresponding to the target processor hardware properties, such as the version of the processor, whether to support extended instructions such as shift, multiplication, floating-point operations, and so on whether to include Timer0/1.
-As shown in the following figure, this setting indicates that the target processor supports normal extended instructions.
+Select Processor/Extensions to set the compilation options corresponding to the target processor hardware properties, such as the version of the processor, whether to support extended instructions such as shift, multiplication, floating-point operations, and so on whether to include Timer0/1.
+As shown in the following figure, this setting indicates that the target processor supports common extended instructions.

 |figure4|

-Select **MetaWare ARC EM C/C++** and check the settings compile options and click **OK**.
+Select **MetaWare ARC EM C/C++** and check the settings compilation options and click **OK**.

 4. Compile project demo

 Select Build Project from the Project drop-down menu in the |mwdt| main menu or click the icon |icon2| .
 In the |mwdt| main interface, select **Console** to view the logs during compilation.
-When the message 'Finished building
+When the message "Finished building
-target: demo.elf' is displayed, the compilation is successful, and the compiled executable file demo.elf can be seen in the Project Explorer.
+target: demo.elf" is displayed, the compilation is successful, and the compiled executable file demo.elf can be seen in the Project Explorer.

 |figure5|